folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

 searchableIndexesPlaceholder | string | If this is provided and is a string, then it appears as an unselectable (permanently disabled) first entry in the index-selection dropdown.
 If it is provided and is `null` then no placeholder is added.
-For backwards compatibility, if it completely absent then a default placeholder string is used. selectedIndex | string | When `searchableIndexes` is provided, this must also be supplied, its value matching one of those in the provided array. onChangeIndex | function | If provided, this function is invoked, and passed an event structure, when the user changes which index is selected. maxSortKeys | number | If provided, specifies that maximum number of sort-keys that should be remembered for "stable sorting".
-Defaults to 2 if not specified. sortableColumns | array | If provided, specifies the columns that can be sorted. filterConfig | array of structures | Configuration for the module's filters, as documented [in the `<FilterGroups>` readme](https://github.com/folio-org/stripes-components/tree/master/lib/FilterGroups#filter-configuration). initialFilters | string | The initial state of the filters when the application started up, used when resetting to the initial state.
+For backwards compatibility, if it completely absent then a default placeholder string is used. selectedIndex | string | When `searchableIndexes` is provided, this must also be supplied, its value matching one of those in the provided array. onChangeIndex | function | If provided, this function is invoked, and passed an event structure, when the user changes which index is selected. onDismissDetail | function | A function to call when the detail record pane is dismissed. maxSortKeys | number | If provided, specifies that maximum number of sort-keys that should be remembered for "stable sorting".
+Defaults to 2 if not specified. sortableColumns | array | If provided, specifies the columns that can be sorted. filterConfig | array of structures | Configuration for the module's filters, as documented [in the `<FilterGroups>` readme](https://github.com/folio-org/stripes-components/tree/master/lib/FilterGroups#filter-configuration). hasRowClickHandlers | bool | Defaults to true.
+Turns row-level click handlers on and off for the results. initialFilters | string | The initial state of the filters when the application started up, used when resetting to the initial state.
 Takes the same form as the `filters` part of the URL: a comma-separated list of `group`.`name` filters that are selected. disableFilters | object whose keys are filter-group names | In the display of filter groups, those that are named in this object are greyed out and cannot be selected. filterChangeCallback | function | If provided, this function is invoked when the user changes a filter.
 It is passed the new set of filters, in the form of an object whose keys are the `group`.`name` specifiers of each selected filter.